Rule 5123-17-02 | Addressing major unusual incidents and unusual incidents to ensure health, welfare, and continuous quality improvement.

 (A) Purpose

-This rule establishes the requirements for addressing major unusual incidents and unusual incidents and implements a continuous quality improvement process to prevent or reduce the risk of harm to individuals.
+This rule establishes the system for addressing major unusual incidents and unusual incidents and implements a continuous quality improvement process to prevent or reduce the risk of harm to individuals.
+The system is intended to create a culture that fosters trust through open communication, universal accountability, learning, and fair treatment of all persons involved.

 (B) Scope

-This rule applies to county boards, developmental centers, and providers of services to individuals with developmental disabilities.
+This rule applies to county boards of developmental disabilities and providers of services to individuals with developmental disabilities.

 (C) Definitions

-(2) "Agency provider" means a provider, certified or licensed by the department that employs staff to deliver services to individuals and who may subcontract the delivery of services.
-"Agency provider" includes a county board while the county board is providing specialized services.
+(3) "Agency provider" means a provider, certified or licensed by the department, that employs staff to deliver services to individuals and that may subcontract the delivery of services.
+"Agency provider" includes a developmental center and a county board while the county board is providing specialized services.

-(5) "County board" means a county board of developmental disabilities as established under Chapter 5126. of the Revised Code or a regional council of governments as established under Chapter 167. of the Revised Code when it includes at least one county board.
+(6) "County board" means a county board of developmental disabilities established under Chapter 5126. of the Revised Code or a regional council of governments established under Chapter 167. of the Revised Code when it includes at least one county board of developmental disabilities.

 (a) An employee of the department;